morbos/ada/STM32/README.md

 F handles the first generation STM32 parts.
 Not too much here other than some work I do on the BluePill STM32F103C8 its in STM32/F/F103.

-L is a low-power version of the F
+L is a low-power version of the F.
-U is a low-power controller with higher performance than L
+U is a low-power controller with higher performance than L.

 WB is the Bluetooth controller.
 WL is the LoRa controller

-N is the AI enabled part.
+N6 is the AI enabled part.
 This work is new.